cole-k/tyro/README.md

 # tyro
-Tyro is a toy language for bidirectional type checking of a row polymorphic lambda calculus.
+Tyro is a toy language demonstrating bidirectional type checking of a row polymorphic lambda calculus.

 # Type System
 The type system is currently being extended, but it is based on [_Complete and Easy Bidirectional